MicrosoftDocs/azure-devops-docs/docs/boards/plans/agile-culture.md

 Before you can create or work with any of the Agile tools, you need a project.
 If you don't have one yet, you can [create one](../../organizations/projects/create-project.md).

 If you're ready to move from one team to two teams, or configure several teams, see [Add teams](../../organizations/settings/add-teams.md).
-To add a team administrator or configure team assets, see [Configure team settings](../../organizations/settings/configure-team-settings.md).
+To add a team administrator or configure team assets, see [Manage teams and configure team tools](../../organizations/settings/manage-teams.md).

 For addtional guidance, see these topics:
 - [Practices that scale](practices-that-scale.md)